Mohamed Rouane: History

 Rouane attended the Municipal Conservatory of Ghermoul in 1992, but gravitated away from Andalusian classical music toward flamenco.

 In 1992 he started the group Triana Algiers, which lasted a few months.
 He worked at a hotel in Tunisia as an instrumentalist for three years.
 In 1995 he started another group, Méditerranéo, in Algiers, playing gypsy-style flamenco on guitar.
 He had good success with the group and recorded two albums with them.
-He developed a reputation as being a good singer a well.

 He left Méditerranéo in 2000, starting a solo career.
 Much of this work is performing instrumentals on his mandole, an effort to increase knowledge of the instrument internationally.
 His Casbah Jazz records feature his playing lead on a mix of tunes, fusing melodies and rhythms from jazz, chaâbi, tindi (Tuareg music form), andalusian, flamenco, berouali, karkabo and kabyle.

 Common to all his later music is his use of the mandole as a lead instrument.
 Much of the music he does are instrumentals.
 Rouane has said repeatedly that his use of the mandole for his music is a tribute to the Chaabi musician El Anka, the musician who helped develop the instrument as it is used today in Algeria.
 Although Rouane blends different musical forms with jazz, he draws the "soul" of his works from Chaabi for inspiration.

 When his first album came out, He was disappointed to hear it called a work of tourism.
 His second album was different.
 It was a part of his "project in spiritual music," in which the story told by his mondol is reflective, moving toward "spiritual purity."

 His last album was published in 2008.
 In March 2017 he announced in an interview that he was working on a new album.
 During the music festival at Djemila (13th Arab Festival of Djemila) in the summer of 2017, he was reunited on stage with Selma Kouiret, a singer from his trio Méditerranéo.
 The two also performed together in Algiers in July 2017, her singing and him accompanying with his instrument.